Blosc/JBlosc/README.md

     assertEquals(ibb, abb);
 ```
 ## Installation
+First of all, you need to install the Blosc library (visit https://github.com/Blosc/c-blosc for more details).

+### Installing Blosc with Conan
+If you have conan installed, executing ```conan install c-blosc/v1.11.4b8@francescalted/stable``` will download you Blosc binaries.
+Then you just need to check the directory $HOME/.conan/data/c-blosc/v1.11.4b8/francescalted/stable/package/ and copy the corresponding
+.dll, .so or .dylib in the $PATH for Windows (reccomended copy .dll in C:\Windows\System32) or in your shared library path for Unix
+(tipically usr/lib or usr/local/lib).

+**Note**: You can manually download Blosc binaries from https://bintray.com/blosc/Conan/c-blosc%3Afrancescalted.
+In the Files section
+inside the package folder there are all the Blosc binaries but be sure to check the conaninfo.txt for the version which matches your
+SO and architecture.

+### Installing Blosc with CMake
-First of all, you need to install the Blosc library (visit https://github.com/Blosc/c-blosc for more details), in short, if you already have CMake, executing the following commands should do the work:
+In short, if you already have CMake, executing the following commands should do the work:
 ```bash
 git clone https://github.com/Blosc/c-blosc.git
 cd c-blosc